« Beeminder home

 This is another X-Treme Nerd Interlude post.
 Last time we announced, mercifully briefly, our shiny new blog redesign and if you’re a normal human you should read that, nod thoughtfully, say “looks lovely”, and be on your merry way.
 The rest of you can frolic deep in the weeds here with Nathan Arthur aka narthur — the mastermind and architect of everything you’re looking at.
 Also it’s a nice primer on what the heck a Static Site Generator (SSG) is, in case you were curious about that.

-WordPress is the de facto tool for building blogs and, as Danny said last time, it served Beeminder well for many years.
+WordPress is the de facto standard for building blogs and, as Danny said last time, it served Beeminder well for many years.
 But now we’re using a static site generator called Astro.
 Let’s talk about why and how!

 We’ll start with the downsides of WordPress.
 WordPress is a server-rendered content management system.
 That means that whenever you visit a page on a WordPress website, WordPress retrieves that page’s data from a database, renders it to HTML, and sends it to you.